Accuracy Systems, Inc. Click for the BBB Business Review of this Guns & Gunsmiths in Byers CO 1661 Behrens RD

 It takes an honest man to tell a story like this.
 Many of us have done, or have come close to doing, the very thing the author describes.
 "Short and simple: I should be dead, because there is no logical reason why anyone should be alive after blowing up a gun as I did.
 My wish is that by writing this story I can keep you alive by not making the same or a similar error."

-This is what a bad reload can do.
 After I searched a 100-ft. radius, this is all I could find.
-I never found the bolt. |
+I never found the bolt.

 It happened almost two years ago, but I remember it all too well.
 In addition to my .357 Magnum revolver, I had four rifles for which I decided to reload ammunition: an old .32-40 Winchester for which shells are not commonly available; a .38-55 for which I have to special-order the ammunition; a pre-'64 M70 Winchester .30-06, which I had completely restored; and a new .300 WSM in a M700 Remington.